 You are driving to the basket, running a trail, or even just stepping off a curb when it happens again.
 That sudden, sickening drop.
 The sharp pain.
 The immediate feeling of dread.
 You just suffered another rolling ankle injury.

 If you are an athlete or an active person who keeps dealing with this, you already know the frustration.
-The first time you sprained it, you thought it was a fluke.
+The first time you sprained your ankle, you thought it was a fluke.
 But after the second, third, or fourth time, a terrifying thought starts creeping in: Is my ankle broken forever?
 Am I always going to have to play in fear?

 You find yourself constantly looking down at the ground, double-guessing your cuts, and holding back your explosive power.
 Your performance suffers because your foundation is completely unreliable.